bengarrett/RetroTxt/docs/usage/local.md

     /home/ben/myfile.txt
     ```

-    You can paste this path into a browser tab address and it will convert it into a browser friendly file URI and render the document.
+    You can paste this path into a browser tab address and it will convert it into a browser-friendly file URI and render the document.

     ``` title="Browser address"
     file:///home/ben/myfile.txt